apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ---

-We'll need to figure out how to extract variants from the product detail page, and then change the way we add items to the data list, so that we can add multiple items after scraping one product URL.
+We'll need to figure out how to extract variants from the product detail page, and then change how we add items to the data list so we can add multiple items after scraping one product URL.

 ## Locating variants

-First let's extract information about the variants.
+First, let's extract information about the variants.
 If we go to [Sony XBR-950G BRAVIA](https://warehouse-theme-metal.myshopify.com/products/sony-xbr-65x950g-65-class-64-5-diag-bravia-4k-hdr-ultra-hd-tv) and open the DevTools, we can see that the buttons for switching between variants look like this:

 ```html
 <div class="block-swatch-list">